david-div/user-flag-app/README.md

 ## Content Moderation System

-Application which takes a list of messages by user id, translates them (if not already in English), aggregate them with total amount and average score per user and write to a csv.
+Application which takes a list of messages by user id, translates them (if not already in English), aggregates them with total amount and average score per user and writes to a csv.

 The application takes a csv input in the following format: